MScBiomedicalInformatics/MSIB32500/lectures/lecture3.md

 To **upload the files from your local computer to GARDNER cluster**, you can use **scp or rsync** commands on Mac/Unix/Linux or Winscp on Windows.

-**Exercise 1.2: ** Upload a file from your laptop/computer to your home directory on GARDNER cluster:
+**Exercise 1.2:** Upload a file from your laptop/computer to your home directory on GARDNER cluster:

 First, download the file available at the following link, to your local computer:

 https://github.com/MScBiomedicalInformatics/MSIB32500/blob/master/data/GSE31736_RAW.tar

-Using you computer command line (open a new terminal), navigate (use the cd command) to the directory where file 'GSE31736_RAW.tar' is located.

-For Mac/Unix/Linux users:

 To upload files from your local computer using **scp** use the following command: